syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Multiple-selection.md

 The combobox enables the user to indicate the selected item from the datasource when selecting multiple items from the dropdown.
 It can be performed by enabling `EnableSelectionIndicator` property.

-N> Selection Indicator support has enhanced only on iOS and Android platform.

 {% tabs %}
 {% highlight xaml %}